 When choosing an AWS region to deploy Sextant please note that it can only be launched in an AWS region that supports AWS Fargate.
 See AWS Regional Services for details.

-The link above is a launch stack URL and you will be presented with a form like this:
+The launch link is actually a launch stack URL and so you will be presented with a form like this:

 The key fields are -

 Stack name is the name of the parent Fargate networking stack that will be created by AWS.

 InitialPassword must be at least 8 characters long; contain at least two uppercase characters and at least three lowercase characters

 WARNING you should make a note of this password as you will need it in order to login to Sextant as

 adminand complete the setup process

 SextantS3Bucket should NOT refer to an existing S3 bucket in your AWS account unless this is one previously created by Sextant.